dtward/image_lddmm_tensorflow/README.md

 # image_lddmm_tensorflow
 ## Introduction
 Image mapping using the LDDMM algorithm, implemented in tensorflow.
-Deformable registration between well characterized atlas images and observed target images allows for labelling of anatomical parcellations for interpretting data, and quantification of atrophy, growth, or shape change.
+Deformable registration between well characterized atlas images and observed target images allows for labelling of anatomical parcellations to interprete data, and quantification of atrophy, growth, or shape change.
+Multi modality images and missing data are handled using DR IT MD, Deformable registration with intensity transform and missing data, described in https://doi.org/10.1101/494005.

 This package contains functions to run deformable image registration in python, using tensorflow to handle high performance computing issues.